-If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
-In the case of allegations of abuse made against other children, we will normally notify the
+If we believe that notifying the parents would increase the risk to the learner, we will discuss this with the local authority children's social care team before doing so.

+In the case of allegations of abuse made against other learners, we will normally notify the parents of all the learners involved.